 Simplicity is beauty.
 This statement is a perfect description of this piano’s design and structure.
 Yamaha P125 is designed to be as simple as possible so that pianists can focus on what’s essential – music.

 However, though it’s simple, it doesn’t mean it lacks anything a full-sized piano would have.
-It’s complete, perfect and might be a good partner for beginners as they hone and develop their piano skills.
+It’s complete, perfect and might be a good digital piano for beginners as they hone and develop their piano skills.
 Below are some of the features that speak of the greatness of this very simple, yet, powerful piano.

 Compact and Simple Construction